In the search for positives on Saturday night, the Seattle Mariners did score a run.

 So there’s that.

-But it mattered little because the Los Angeles Angels scored five, leaving Mariners manager Eric Wedge winless in his return to the team.
+But it was only the one run in a 5-1 loss to the Los Angeles Angels and manager Eric Wedge remains winless in his return to the team.

-Seattle’s offense, which in recent seasons has been neither potent nor consistent, has been nearly nonexistent since returning to Safeco Field.
+Seattle’s offense, which has never been considered potent or consistent, has been nowhere near either since returning to Safeco Field.

-The Mariners have scored one run in the last 19 innings, which includes 16 straight scoreless innings.
-Those few weeks in July, when the Mariners had a productive offense, are fading faster than memories of past postseason appearances.
+The Mariners have scored just one run in the last 19 innings, which includes 16 straight scoreless.
+Those few weeks in July where the Mariners had a productive offense are fading faster than the memories of past postseason appearances.

 “There wasn’t much to talk about offensively,” Wedge said.
 “We didn’t do much.
 We spread out some hits there and there, but we never really put anything together.”

-On Friday night, talented but erratic starter Garrett Richards threw 7 shutout innings, and on Saturday former Mariners starter Jason Vargas threw six scoreless innings before surrendering a run.
+On Friday night, talented but erratic starter Garrett Richards threw 7 1/3 shutout innings and on Saturday, old friend and teammate, Jason Vargas tossed six innings of scoreless baseball before surrendering a run.

 But that was it.
-For the night.
-For the weekend, so far.
+That was the run for the night.

 “I’ve only been back for a couple days, but I haven’t been pleased with what I’ve seen with our approach up there,” Wedge said.
 “When we are good, we are hitting fastballs.
 We were fouling fastballs back and swinging through pitches.
 I thought we did a lot of chasing today on breaking balls out of the zone.
 That’s not a good combination - missing fastballs and chasing breaking balls out of the zone.”

-It’s what the Mariners weren’t doing in July, when they averaged 5.2 runs a game while hitting .264 with 35 homers and a .772 on-base plus slugging (OPS) percentage.
-Saturday night, they were 0-for-7 with runners in scoring position and stranded nine runners.
+It’s exactly what the Mariners weren’t doing in July when they averaged 5.2 runs per game, while hitting .264 with 35 homers and a .772 on-base plus slugging percentage.
+On Saturday night, they were 0-for-7 with runners in scoring position and stranded nine runners.

 “I know we are better than that,” Wedge said.
 “We are deep enough in the season that we should be better than that.
 We are a lot better than what we’ve seen these last couple of nights.”

-Seattle starter Erasmo Ramirez issued a one-out walk to Erick Aybar and then hung a change-up to Mike Trout – one of the last hitters a pitcher would want to do such a thing to.
+There was nothing innocent about the way the first inning started.
+Mariners’ starter Erasmo Ramirez issued a one-out walk to Erick Aybar and then hung change-up to Mike Trout – the last person you want to do such a thing to.

-Last season’s American League Rookie of the Year and MVP runner-up crushed the pitch, hitting a majestic blast over the wall in center field for his 22nd second home run to give the Angels a 2-0 lead.
+Trout crushed the pitch, hitting a majestic blast over the wall in center field for his 22nd second home run of the year and giving the Angels a 2-0 lead.

 “It was in the middle of the plate,” Ramirez said.
 “I was ahead in the count and I can’t make that mistake to a great hitter.
 There isn’t chance he’s going to miss it.
 And he didn’t.”